 注：本文已得到作者本人授权，应作者要求，我们进行了必要的信息脱敏，并未按原文结构呈现，但所有评论及正文内容皆真实有效。

-Programmed cell death (PCD) is an important biological process that occurs during the normal growth and development of plants or under stress conditions.
-Toxin3 is a mycotoxin produced by the pathogenic fungus Drechslera gigantea and can cause severe PCD reactions in Arabidopsis thaliana.
-Jasmonates (JAs) play a key role in the growth, development and survival of plants, and the JA pathway is involved in mediating the defense response of plants to pathogens.
-Protein1 and Protein2 in Arabidopsis thaliana can participate in the response of plant disease resistance and injury stress and the regulation of plant growth and development through the regulation of jasmonic acid JA signaling pathway.
+Programmed cell death (PCD) is an important biological process that occurs during normal plant growth and development or under stress conditions.
+Toxin3 is a mycotoxin that is produced by the pathogenic fungus Drechslera gigantea and can cause severe PCD in Arabidopsis thaliana.
+Jasmonates play a key role in plant growth, development and survival, and the JA pathway is involved in mediating plant defense responses to pathogens.
+Protein1 and Protein2 in Arabidopsis thaliana can participate in plant disease resistance and injury stress responses and in the regulation of plant growth and development through the regulation of the jasmonic acid (JA) signaling pathway.

-This study found that Protein1 and Protein2, as members of the Arabidopsis ubiquitin ligase family, have significant ubiquitin ligase activity.
-The responsive relationship between the mycotoxin Toxin3 and the expression characteristics of Protein1 and Protein2, as well as the functional analysis using the Protein1 and Protein2 mutants and the transgenic genetic system, showed that both were involved in the physiological process of Toxin3-induced PCD in plants.
-Further studies showed that mutations in DPL1, a key factor in the jasmonic acid signaling pathway, could block the response of Protein1 and Protein2 to Toxin3, suggesting that Protein1 and Protein2 might mediate the JA signaling pathway and participate in the regulatory process of Toxin3-induced PCD in plants.
+This study revealed that Protein1 and Protein2, as members of the Arabidopsis ubiquitin ligase family, exhibit significant ubiquitin ligase activity.
+The analysis of the relationship between the mycotoxin Toxin3 and the expression of Protein1 and Protein2, as well as functional analysis of Protein1 and Protein2 mutants and transgenic lines, showed that both were involved in the physiological process of Toxin3-induced PCD in plants.
+Subsequent experiments showed that mutations in DPL1, a key factor in the jasmonic acid signaling pathway, resulted in the blocking of the Protein1 and Protein2 response to Toxin3, suggesting that Protein1 and Protein2 might mediate the JA signaling pathway and participate in the process regulating Toxin3-induced PCD in plants.

-1 Different response characteristics of Protein1 and Protein2 after Toxin3 treatment
+1 Different characteristics of Protein1 and Protein2 responses after Toxin3 treatment

 1.1 The effect of Toxin3 on the transcription levels of Protein1 and Protein2

 We studied the effect of Toxin3 on the transcription levels of Protein1 and Protein2 by real-time PCR.
-We analyzed Arabidopsis thaliana leaves that were grown for 4 weeks.
-Respectively 10 mM MgCl 2 (Mock) and 10 μM Toxin3 (Toxin3) were used.
-10 mM MgCl 2 preparation) for injection After RNA was extracted from leaves taken at 0 h, 24 h, 48 h, and 72 h, respectively, and the transcription levels of Protein1 and Protein2 were detected by real-time PCR using INTER10 as an internal reference.
-The transcription level at the time point was corrected.
-The results showed that Toxin3 had an inducing effect on the transcription of Protein1, and induction at 72 h Toxin3showed an approximately 15-fold inhibitory effect on the transcription of Protein2, as shown in Figure 2D.
+Arabidopsis thaliana leaves were grown for 4 weeks and then treated with 10 mM MgCl 2 (Mock) or 10 μM Toxin3 (Toxin3).
+RNA was extracted from leaves collected at 0 h, 24 h, 48 h, and 72 h of treatment, and the Protein1 and Protein2 transcript levels were measured by real-time PCR using INTER10 as an internal reference.
+The transcript level at each time point was corrected.
+The results showed that Toxin3 induced Protein1 transcription.
+Conversely, at 72 h, Toxin3 induction exhibited an approximately 15-fold inhibitory effect on Protein2 transcription, as shown in Figure 2D.

 2 Toxin3-induced PCD requires the synergistic effect of Protein1 and Protein2

-2.1 Phenotypic analysis of Toxin3-induced PCD in Protein1 and Protein2 overexpression and mutants
+2.1 Phenotypic analysis of Toxin3-induced PCD in Protein1 and Protein2 overexpression and mutant lines

-To analyze the functions of Protein1 and Protein2 in Toxin3-induced PCD, we hybridized protein1 and protein2 single mutants and obtained protein1 protein2 double mutants.
-For Col-0, protein1, protein2 and the leaves of protein1 protein2, respectively, 10 mM MgCl 2 (Mock) or 10 μM Toxin3 (was added to 10 mM After 72 h of treatment, the leaves were taken and photographed to observe the occurrence of PCD.
+To analyze the functions of Protein1 and Protein2 in Toxin3-induced PCD, we hybridized protein1 and protein2 single mutants to produce a protein1 protein2 double mutant.
+For Col-0, protein1, protein2 and the leaves of protein1 protein2, respectively, 10 mM MgCl 2 (Mock) or 10 μM Toxin3.
+After 72 h of treatment, and the leaves were sampled and photographed to determine the occurrence of PCD.
 The results are shown in Figure 3A.
-Compared with the wild-type Col-0, the degree of PCD in the protein1 protein2 double mutants was significantly reduced.
+The degree of PCD in the protein1 protein2 double mutant was significantly reduced compared to that in the wild-type (Col-0).

-On the other hand, we constructed transgenic plants overexpressing Protein1 and Protein2 and selected two strains from them (Protein1ox5, Protein1ox6, Protein2ox7 and Protein2ox8).
-The leaves were treated with the Col-0 control group.
-10 mM MgCl 2 (Mock) or 10 μM Toxin3 (was added to 10 mM After 72 h of treatment, the leaves were photographed, and the occurrence of PCD was observed.
-The results showed that compared with the wild-type control Col-0, both Protein1- and Protein2-overexpressing plants had more severe Toxin3-induced PCD, as shown in Figure 3A.
+Additionally, we produced transgenic plants overexpressing Protein1 and Protein2 and selected two overexpression lines for each gene (Protein1ox5, Protein1ox6, Protein2ox7 and Protein2ox8).
+The leaves of the Col-0 control group were treated with 10 mM MgCl 2 (Mock) or 10 μM Toxin3.
+After 72 h of treatment, the leaves were photographed, and the occurrence of PCD was observed.
+Compared with the wild-type control Col-0 plants, both Protein1- and Protein2-overexpressing plants had more severe levels of Toxin3-induced PCD, as shown in Figure 3A.